Home > Catalogue > Hydrangea paniculata 'SMNHPM' QUICK FIRE FAB®

 Hydrangea

-Hydrangea paniculata is a deciduous shrub or small tree native to East Asia, naturally found in the mountainous forests and valleys of China, Korea, Japan, and Russia’s Sakhalin Island.
-It is distinguished by its prominent conical panicles composed of small fertile and showy sterile florets that shift in colour throughout the season – from white to soft pink to burgundy – and it exhibits excellent tolerance for full sun exposure.
-The species was botanically described in 1829 by German physician and botanist Philipp Franz von Siebold (1796–1866), who discovered it during his time in Japan.
-It was introduced to Europe through botanical expeditions and collections in the 19th century, with early cultivars such as ‘Grandiflora’ and ‘Floribunda’ becoming popular in garden culture by the late 1800s.
+The panicle hydrangea (Hydrangea paniculata) is a deciduous shrub or small tree native to East Asia, naturally occurring in the mountain forests and valleys of China, Korea, Japan, and Russia’s Sakhalin Island.
+It is distinguished by its strikingly conical panicles composed of small fertile and showy sterile florets, which shift in color over the season from white through pink to wine-red, and by its high tolerance for full sun.
+The species was botanically described in 1829 by the German physician and botanist Philipp Franz von Siebold (1796–1866), who encountered it during his work in Japan.
+It reached Europe through botanical collections and expeditions of the 19th century, with the first cultivars such as ‘Grandiflora’ and ‘Floribunda’ spreading in gardens only toward the end of that century.

 The Quick Fire® series of panicle hydrangeas was launched in 2005 with the goal of extending the flowering season and offering cultivars with exceptionally early blooms.
 Developed by American breeder Tim Wood of Spring Meadow Nursery, the series aimed to combine sturdy stems, changing flower colouration, and reliable growth.
 Over time, additional size variations emerged – Little Quick Fire® in 2012, Tiny Quick Fire® in 2020 – all sharing the distinctive traits of the collection.
 The current flagship is Quick Fire Fab®, introduced in 2021 by breeder Megan Mathey.
 It features spherical mophead blooms with striking X-shaped florets and intense color transformation.
 The series quickly gained popularity for its adaptability, visual appeal, and ease of care.
 It provides gardeners with continuous blooms from early summer into fall – without compromise.
 Quick Fire® cultivars are also part of the Proven Winners® brand, known for high-performance plants suitable even for amateur growers.